angular/angular/src/cdk/drag-drop/drag-drop.md

     through a list.
 * `.cdk-drag-animating` - This class is added to a `cdkDrag` when the user has stopped dragging.
-    If you add a `transition` to it, the CDK will animate the element from its drop position to the final position inside the `cdkDrop` container.
+    If you add a `transition` to it, the CDK will animate the element from its drop position to the final position inside the `cdkDropList` container.

 Example animations: